elabftw/elabdoc/doc/contributing.rst

 * `Join the project on poeditor.com <https://poeditor.com/join/project?hash=aeeef61cdad663825bfe49bb7cbccb30>`_
 * Select elabftw
-* Add a language (or select an existing one)
+* Select one or several languages (open a GitHub issue if your language is not present)
 * Start translating
 * Ignore things like `<strong>, <br>, %s, %d` and keep the punctuation like it was!

-Translations are updated before a release.
+Translations are merged in the code before a release.
+You must not try and edit the .po/.mo files directly in the source code.

 Contributing to the code
 ------------------------